Young Riders - Courses for Leaders

 How to apply for club funding

-5. WSJCC will re-imburse costs once club youth activity equivalent to a rate of £100 for 5 hours has been completed.
+- WSJCC will reimburse costs once club youth activity equivalent to a rate of £100 for 5 hours has been completed.
 This includes all aspects of assisting, organising and running our youth development.

 The Club is looking to organise a tailored one day first aid course for our Members.
 As some cycling courses require first aid certification before you enrol you may need to find a local course.
 There are many providers on the internet though for more advanced First Aid Certificates, such as 2 Day Wilderness, they are less frequent.